letsdodevelopment/cronjob/README.md

 `oc create cronjob cjdeleteimages --dry-run=client -o yaml --image quay.io/openshift/origin-cli --schedule='*/5 * * * *' > cjdeleteimages.yaml`

-Now there is work to do here.
+Now there is work to done here.
 We need to update this file to use configmap and we also need to add `command` describing where the script is located.

-once it done, execute the cronjob using the following command
+Once it done, execute the cronjob using the following command

 `oc create --save-config -f cjdeleteimages.yaml`